Type 2 and Blood Glucose Checks

-Blood sugar, or blood glucose, checks are a routine part of diabetes self-management, but for the nearly 75% of Americans with diabetes who don’t take insulin, research suggests those checks might not be necessary.
+Blood glucose (blood sugar) checks are a routine part of diabetes self-management, but for the nearly 75% of Americans with diabetes who don’t take insulin, research suggests those checks might not be necessary.

 But don’t toss out your blood glucose meter and your test strips just yet.
-The question of whether routine self-monitoring of blood glucose (SMBG), also known as blood sugar, has value remains unsettled.
+The question of whether routine self-monitoring of blood glucose (SMBG) has value remains unsettled.
 And it leads to other questions.
 For example: Even if self-monitoring does prove to be unnecessary for many adults with type 2 diabetes not on insulin, might there still be people in this group who would benefit or circumstances that would require self-monitoring?

 With all the things that people with diabetes need to do, self-monitoring might not be the best thing you could do with your time.
 Instead, that time could be used for making other healthy behavior choices.

-Researchers believe that blood sugar monitoring may prove helpful even in the short term, particularly for people who struggle to manage their levels.
-Structured self-monitoring of blood sugar can be useful to help people understand the impact of food and activity on their blood sugar levels and could be used for a short period as part of general diabetes education program.
+Researchers believe that blood glucose monitoring may prove helpful even in the short term, particularly for people who struggle to manage their levels.
+Structured self-monitoring of blood glucose can be useful to help people understand the impact of food and activity on their blood glucose levels and could be used for a short period as part of general diabetes education program.

 And while other experts agree that structured monitoring can provide some benefits, they worry that it may require too much effort for too little benefit.